JayeshPadhiar/JayeshPadhiar/README.md

 Currently improving my React skills for the frontend and Python for Backend and Data Science<br/>

-BTW, I'm a huge Footabll lover and a die hard Barca fan.
+BTW, I'm a Football breather and a die hard Barca fan.

 ### Find me elsewhere 🌎